shrinivas156/SE-project/README.md

    - Mess
 ## Functional requirements/Features
  - **Users in the system** :
- There are mainly two users in the system
+  -There are mainly two users in the system
   -Admins who approve the booking system.
   -The Users(student / faculty / any valid member with id and password) who seek to book the variety of services the website offers.
  - **Basic requirements** :
    - All the users are required to signup to enjoy the services of our application.
    - As during the sign up the application will store the following information about the user :
        -Username /Email ID
         -Password
     -Every user can login and logout of the system through any compatible browser.
     -Since the application is done exclusively for nitk students, the authentication should be done using nitk mail id only.